Barbara Calvert (academic)

 Barbara Calvert (19 October 1918 – 24 April 2008) was a New Zealand educational sociologist, accountant, and was professor emerita at the University of Otago.
-Calvert was the first female head of any New Zealand university department of education, and also may have been the first woman professor in a New Zealand department of education.
+Calvert was the first woman to head a New Zealand university department of education and is considered one of the earliest female professors in the field.

 Early life and education

 Calvert, born Barbara Johns, was the eldest of three daughters born to Mr and Mrs V. R. Johns.
 She was born in Waipawa, where her grandfather was a vicar, but grew up in Auckland.
 Johns attended Auckland Girls Grammar School, where she was dux and head prefect.
 At school she became friends with Dorothea Horsman, and the two remained friends for life.
 Calvert completed a Master of Home Science at the University of Otago in 1941, under the supervision of Elizabeth Gregory.
 Her thesis was titled The determination of the ascorbic acid content of New Zealand tomatoes, tomato products and tree tomatoes using the spekker photoelectric absorptiometer.
 Calvert followed this with a Master of Arts in education titled The causes and the significance of discrepancies between I.Q.s determined by the mental age and the point scale methods from the same data also at the University of Otago, completed in 1944.
 She also won a university prize in philosophy.